 I don’t think it is a stretch to say that Burgundy is a highly symbolic wine region.
 Its land produces some of the greatest wines in France (and the world), both white and red.
 While a complex layout of its estates and its diverse hierarchical structure is part of its charm, sometimes understanding it can be too much of a challenge for the ordinary wine drinker.

-Hopefully this post will help with that challenge and you will be encouraged to experiment with the wines of Burgundy.
+Hopefully this post will help with that challenge and you will be encouraged to experiment with Burgundy wines – browse our extensive range here.

 Dijon is the region’s capital and over the centuries, Burgundy has referred to many kingdoms and duchies.
 Nowadays, of course, it is a French political entity that forms the administrative region of Bourgogne-Franche-Comté.
 One of the ways that Burgundy differs from Bordeaux, its traditional rival in France, is because many producers own patches of the same vineyard, rather than existing in self-contained chateaux.